assadourianlea/MA-Thesis/ReadMe.md

 The files in this repository are as follows:

-- A progress report to share our idea.
+- ProgressReport_LA: A progress report to share our topic.

-- The presentation which was a preliminary version of our project.
+- SummerPres_LA: The presentation which was delivered to the class and was a preliminary version of our project.

-- The Stata Do Files which is my analysis.
+- StataDoFiles: The Stata Do Files which is my analysis.

-- The final paper which was submitted for the course.
+- Paper_LA: The final paper which was submitted to meet the course requirements.